top of page

 Since 2022, more than $2 million has been given to CPCs across the state, including Iowa City’s Informed Choices clinic.

-“We’re an actual accredited medical clinic,” director Michael Fanning says.
+“We’re an actual accredited medical clinic,” said Michael Fanning, director of Informed Choices.
 He notes that all of their services are evidence-based, and that the clinic is certified by the Accreditation Association for Ambulatory Health Care (AAAHC).
 This accreditation, he emphasizes, is the same certification that the University of Iowa’s Student Health Center holds.

-The accreditation does set the organization apart from a typical CPC, as CPCs are not technically required by law to have medical certifications for most of their services, and many do not, according to the American College of Obstetricians and Gynecologists.
+The accreditation does distinguish Informed Choices from many crisis pregnancy centers, which are not required to maintain medical accreditation for most services, according to the American College of Obstetricians and Gynecologists.

 Still, some experts say the clinic fits the CPC mold.

-It’s true that the Informed Choices website states that it doesn’t make referrals for abortion or birth control.
-Notably, the information is located at the very bottom of its FAQ dropdown menu, effectively hiding it from cursory readings.
-This is in sharp contrast to its plethora of information on abortion-related services they provide, like pre-abortion screenings and post-abortion care.
+It’s true that the Informed Choices website states that it doesn't make referrals for abortion or birth control.
+The information appears near the bottom of the FAQ section, making it less prominent than descriptions of pregnancy-related services.
+The website contains substantially more information about pregnancy-related services, including pre-abortion screenings and post-abortion support.

 Despite this disclaimer, the clarity of the website’s abortion stance is still debatable.

 The website’s second link reads “Abortion Info: Get a pre-termination evaluation and discuss your options in a supportive environment.”
-The use of the phrase “discuss your options,” is misleading, as the clinic will, under no circumstances, refer someone to receive abortion services, according to Fanning.
+Critics argue that the phrase “discuss your options” is misleading, as the clinic will, under no circumstances, refer someone to receive abortion services, according to Fanning.

 While it’s true that an evaluation of a pregnancy is required before receiving abortion care, an evaluation at Informed Choices would not satisfy the requirement.

-The only abortion provider within 100 miles of Informed Choices is the Emma Goldman clinic in Iowa City.
+The Emma Goldman clinic in Iowa City is one of three clinics that provide abortion in the state of Iowa.
 Executive Director Francine Thompson said that Emma Goldman’s evaluations are done in-house, and an Informed Choices evaluation would not be accepted there.

 Informed Choices does offer a handful of non-pregnancy-related services, including STI testing, cervical cancer screenings, and healthy relationship coaching.
-However, the majority of people they see are there for pregnancy services, Fanning says.
+However, the majority of people they see are there for pregnancy services, Fanning said.

 Since opening its doors in 2007, Informed Choices has received both backlash and support from the Iowa City community.